CRUZ773/immich-iac/README.md

-# Immich MLOps Infrastructure — Bring-Up Guide
+# Immich MLOps Infrastructure — Instructions

 This repository contains all IaC/CaC materials to provision and configure a 3-node Kubernetes cluster on Chameleon (KVM@TACC), and deploy Immich